Buying Used Espresso Machines & Grinders – Kev’s Guide

 So, new, you’re looking at a minimum of around £600 for an entry-level home barista setup.

-We’re still talking the really low entry-level here.
+We’re still talking the extremely low entry-level here.
 The next step up are machines like the Rancilio Silvia & Lelit Grace, at around £500 – so around £700-£800 or higher depending on the grinding machine you decide on.

 So, home barista setups aren’t cheap, and for brand new, you’re talking a minimum of around £600.